ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - ENTRY_NNN.md and BLOCK.md require a complete metadata block at the top.
 - INTERACTION has no metadata, only glyph and topical tags at the end.
-- All fossilized outputs must comply with HARDRULES H19–H21 for glyph and tag placement.
+- All fossilized outputs must comply with HARDRULES H19–H32 for glyph and tag placement.
 - Mislabeling or incorrect placement is treated as **structural drift**.
+Constitution enforces append-only via H0.

 ---